 There’s also another potential Jung connection in his book The Seven Sermons To The Dead, in which he mentions a figure called Abraxas.
 BTS have referred to Abraxas before in the ‘Wings’ era, that was influenced by Hermann Hesse’s Demian, which also mentions the god.
 To Jung, Abraxas produces good and evil “in the same word and the same act”.
 Could Abraxas and the dichotomy between good and bad appear in ‘7’?

 Could the ‘7’ refer to the seven deadly sins?
-Fans are theorising that the new album will feature solo tracks from each member and that these could relate to a different one of said sins – gluttony, greed, envy, pride, lust, sloth, and wrath.
+Fans were previously theorising that the new album could feature solo tracks from each member and that these could relate to a different one of said sins – gluttony, greed, envy, pride, lust, sloth, and wrath.
 This concept did seem to feature in the video for 2016’s ‘Blood Sweat & Tears’, so BTS might feel like they’ve already covered it.

 It might be a reference to the big E on the horizon